szmer/ActualScan/README.md

 provided with two orchestration schemes, Docker Compose and Ansible.

 Docker Compose is intended for testing and developing ActualScan code on your local machine.
-We try to include as much of production-level network security (TLS etc.) as possible, to test that everything works, but overall this version is not intended for serious production use.
+We try to include as much of production-like network security (TLS etc.) as possible, to test that everything works, but overall this version is not intended for serious production use.

 The Ansible version, on the other hand, should offer a relatively plug-and-play experience where you